-Nine years ago she began working for Place2Be, the country’s leading London-based children’s mental health charity.
+In 2011 she began working for Place2Be, the country’s leading London-based children’s mental health charity.
 During her time with the charity, she managed several projects across Northumberland, Sunderland and the North East of England.
 She took lead with clinical supervision of counsellors on placement, supported the school community and delivered one-to-one counselling and drop-in sessions.
 As well as presentations and training to potential partnerships, Jacqui took an active role when the first Children’s Mental Health Week went live in London, 2015.

 Emma is a Director of C4G-CIC and joined the project in late 2019.

 She has a passion and interest to see better mental health support available within Berwick and surrounding areas and was delighted to be welcomed into the team.

 Emma both works and volunteers in the Berwick area, fulltime as a Finance Manager for a temporary recruitment agency and as a treasurer for the local camera club.